 I was thrilled to receive such a generous scholarship that covered virtually all of my tuition, but I was even more grateful that the Clark School provides such generous support to transfer students overall.

-UMD degree: B.S. in chemical and biomolecular engineering, graduating Spring 2018
+UMD degree: B.S. in chemical engineering, graduating Spring 2018

 Born in Tokyo and raised on the West Coast, Nina Uchida has taken an unconventional route to the A. James Clark School of Engineering—but her surprise connection back to its eponym makes her feel as though she’s come full circle.